makerdao/community/governance/polls/Adjust MATIC-A System Parameters - December 06, 2021.md

 ## Review

-The two proposed adjustments to the YFI-A vault type are as follows:
+The two proposed adjustments to the MATIC-A vault type are as follows:
 * Increase the MATIC-A Maximum Debt Ceiling (`line`) from 20 million DAI to 35 million DAI.
 * Decrease the MATIC-A Target Available Debt (`gap`) from 20 million DAI to 10 million DAI.